ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Friday Class/2022 Student K Flappy Bird.md

 ```

-4. When the game starts we want the bird to be at the left middle of the screen.
-Add a glide to the **Gravity Main Loop**.
+4. The bird begins falling in the **Gravity Main Loop**.
+He should start from  the left middle of the screen.
+To put him there, add a glide to the Gravity Main Loop.
-5.

 ```ad-scratch
 ~~~scratchblock
 when I receive [Main Loop v]